DRAKON: Family of DRAKON languages

 DRAKON (ДРАКОН; meaning "dragon" in English) is designed with the intent of allowing for easy understanding and legibility, as usage of multiple languages in a single project can lead to confusion.

 DRAKON is a family of hybrid languages, such as DRAKON-C, DRAKON-ASM, DRAKON-Java, etc. All languages of the DRAKON-family share a uniform, graphical syntax based on flowcharts.
 The standard graphical syntax provides similarity of drakon-charts for different hybrid languages.
 The text language uses its own syntax.

 The basis of the graphical syntax is a graphical alphabet.
 Graphical elements ("letters") of the DRAKON alphabet are called icons (not symbols).
 DRAKON also has macroicons.
 Macroicons are the graphical words of the DRAKON language; they consist of icons.
 There are 27 icons and 21 macroicons in the DRAKON language.

 Drakon-charts are constructed out of icons and macroicons.

-The important parts of maсroiсons are valence points (in the illustration depicted as black circles).
+The important parts of macroicons are valence points (in the illustration depicted as black circles).
 Into these points, icons or microicons can be successively entered and arranged by the drakon-editor into columns.